JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/order-properties.md

 A conventional order exists for `package.json` top-level properties. npm does not enforce this order, but for consistency and readability, this rule can enforce it.
+Any properties not defined in the official package.json schema are placed after the standard fields and sorted lexicographically.

 > 💡 This rule is especially useful in monorepos with many `package.json` files that would ideally be consistently ordered.